My work is scattered all over the web and hiding out in weird, unfindable anthologies, zines and self-published books.

 Before that

 Nakedfella Comics #1-9 were self-published and came out in the 2000s.
 You don’t need to go looking for them.
-I’d recommend staying out of the zine collection of your local state library.
-Shoo.
+I’d recommend staying out of the zine collection of your state library.